Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 Rainbow Shark Food: They are mostly Omnivores that eat a lot of algae, larvae, and both meat and plants.

 In an aquarium, they will also eat any algae that naturally form at the bottom of your tank.
-Also, you may provide them algae in a wafer, tablet, or flake form if there isn’t sufficient space inside your aquarium for them to dine on.
+Also, you may provide them with algae in a wafer, tablet, or flake form if there isn’t sufficient space inside your aquarium for them to dine on.

 This is very good news if you intend to keep the Rainbow Sharks in an aquarium.
 They can eat frozen food, flake food, pellets, live food, and vegetables with no complaints.

 Your aim should be to keep their diet varied and feed them different food sources, similar to what they would eat in the wild environment.
-For example algae (wafers or tablets), insect larvae, zooplankton, and crustaceans (frozen or live).
+For example, algae (wafers or tablets), insect larvae, zooplankton, and crustaceans (frozen or live).

-To maintain their diet varied you may also offer them lots of vegetables such as lettuce, spinach, peas, and zucchini; this will make their immune system very strong.
+To maintain their varied diet, you may also offer them lots of vegetables such as lettuce, spinach, peas, and zucchini; this will make their immune system very strong.

 Will Rainbow Shark eat shrimp?
-If you want to ensure their orange/red color is a vibrant shade, you should give regular meals of frozen and live meat to them; brine shrimp and frozen bloodworms will be also fine.
+If you want to ensure their orange/red color is a vibrant shade, you should give regular meals of frozen and live meat to them; brine shrimp and frozen bloodworms will also be fine.

 It is also more important for juvenile Rainbow Sharks.
 If you want this juvenile Shark to grow big with vibrant colors, it is important to ensure their diet is varied and never overly limited.
 The lack of variation may result in stunted growth and poor color expression.

-If any amount of food is left after this feeding time, you’re overfeeding them and it will impact your nitrogen cycle.
+If any amount of food is left after this feeding time, you’re overfeeding them, and it will impact your nitrogen cycle.

 Why is my rainbow shark not eating?

 If you give the Rainbow Sharks floating food, they can’t eat as they live in the middle or down part of the aquarium water.
-However, if you give them sinking food in the fish tank they can easily eat the food.
+However, if you give them sinking food in the fish tank, they can easily eat the food.

 Rainbow Sharks Breeding